SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_SAML/SAML_using_Entra_ID.md

    ![Group claim configuration](~/user-guide/images/SAML_Group_claim_config.png)

    > [!NOTE]
-   > The account name of the group will only be sent via SAML when the groups are synchronized.
+   > The account name of the group will only be sent via SAML when the groups are synchronized (from an on-premises AD).
 Otherwise, the ID of the group will be sent instead.

 1. In DataMiner Cube, add the groups corresponding with the groups you included in the group claim in Entra ID.
 See [Adding a user group](xref:Adding_a_user_group).